Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: High-density nuclear symmetry energy from neutron star observations

-The crosslines discussed above have been used to set boundaries of nuclear symmetry energy at supra-saturation densities \cite{Zhang19epj,Zhang19apj,Zhang21apj}.
-Shown in the right window is an example of these boundaries.
-It seen that the lower boundary of high-density symmetry energy is sensitive to the lower limit of NS mass (i.e., the currently observed maximum mass of NSs).
+Shown in the left window of Figure~\ref{KsymJsymL60} are projections of the indicated crosslines of constant surfaces of NS observables to the $K_{\rm sym}-J_{\rm sym}$ plane with $E_{\rm sym}(\rho_0)=31.7$ MeV and $L=58.7$ MeV.
+The right window shows the resulting constraints on the symmetry energy.
+For~quantitative comparisons with the systematics discussed earlier, the~new bounds on $E_{\rm sym}(2\rho_0)$ and $E_{\rm sym}(3\rho_0)$ were also extracted and labeled.
+Clearly, the radius measurement for PSR J0740+6620 had a significant impact on refining the constraint on the lower boundary of high-density symmetry energy.
+It is seen that the latter is sensitive to the lower limit of NS mass (i.e., the currently observed maximum mass of NSs).
 This feature is consistent with the findings within the extended Skyrme-Hartree-Fock (eSHF) \cite{YZhou19a} and Bayesian analyses \cite{Xie19,Xie20}.
-Most interestingly, however, is that both the lower and upper boundary below about twice the saturation density is independent of the maximum mass used.
+Most interestingly, however, is that both the lower and upper boundary below about $2\rho_0$ are largely independent of the maximum mass used.
+In particular, the lower boundary is set by the crossline of causality and $R_{2.01}=12.2$ km surfaces.
 This feature was used in Ref. \cite{Zhang19epj,Zhang19apj} to constrain the symmetry energy at $2\rho_0$ to $E_{\rm{sym}}(2\rho_0)=46.9\pm10.1$ MeV as shown in Fig. \ref{Esym-survey}.

+Regarding the influence of different NS observables on constraining various high-density EOS parameters, one may naturally ask why the currently available NS observables appear to be significantly more sensitive to $J_0$ than to $J_{\rm sym}$, given that both parameters enter the density expansion at the same order, have comparable magnitudes, and NS matter is often considered to be highly isospin asymmetric.
+This is a reasonable question and merits a careful explanation.

+First, as discussed in Section~\ref{Basics}, the widely used assumption that ``the isospin asymmetry in neutron stars is close to unity'' can substantially reduce the role played by the nuclear symmetry energy in determining NS properties.
+Indeed, many studies approximate NSs as PNM when addressing certain problems, since the TOV equations require only the EOS $P(\epsilon)$ as input and do not explicitly depend on the matter composition.
+However, when the purpose is to investigate the effects of the nuclear symmetry energy through NS observables, this assumption becomes a strong one.
+In particular, under $\beta$-equilibrium and charge-neutrality conditions, Eq.~(\ref{xp}) indicates that such an approximation would effectively suppress the contribution of the symmetry energy throughout the star.
+Quantitatively, Eq.~(\ref{xp}) requires $E_{\rm sym}(\rho)=0$ for PNM.

+Second, as shown in Figs.~\ref{mass217} and \ref{NICER2} and discussed above, the parameter $J_0$ is constrained from above by the causality condition and from below by the requirement that the EOS must support at least the presently observed maximum NS mass.
+By contrast, the constraints on the symmetry-energy sector arise mainly from constant surfaces of the tidal polarizability measured in GW170817 and the radius of PSR~J0740+6620.
+These constraint surfaces are largely vertical, suggesting that they depend only weakly on $J_0$.